Gitanjali Gems case: Sebi bans Mehul Choksi, another individual from capital markets for 1 yr, slaps Rs 2.5-cr fine | Business

 Gitanjali Gems case: Sebi bans Mehul Choksi, another individual from capital markets for 1 yr, slaps Rs 2.5-cr fine

-In its order, Sebi said Choksi communicated unpublished price sensitive information UPSI to Gajera, who sold his entire shareholding of 5.75 per cent in GGL in December 2017 with the intention of avoiding loss ahead of the disclosure of fraudulent issuance of LoUs letters of undertaking by Gitanjali Group.It was noted that fraudulent LoUs were issued on behalf of entities belonging to the Gitanjali Group, including GGL.
+In its order, Sebi said Choksi communicated unpublished price sensitive information UPSI to Gajera, who sold his entire shareholding of 5.75 per cent in GGL in December 2017 with the intention of avoiding loss ahead of the disclosure of fraudulent issuance of LoUs letters of undertaking.Any information related to the scenario of high probability of detection of the fraudulent transactions involving LOUs issued by PNB on behalf of the Gitanjali Group, leading to such information coming into the public domain, was considered as the UPSI.Noticee no.

 Sebi has barred fugitive businessman Mehul Choksi and one Rakesh Girdharlal Gajera from the capital markets for one year and levied a fine totalling Rs 2.5 crore on them for violating insider trading rules in the matter of Gitanjali Gems.
 In addition, they have been restrained from buying, selling or otherwise dealing in securities of Gitanjali Gems Ltd (GGL) for a period of two years.